 What happens if my car fails the MOT test?

-If your car has failed its MOT and needs work, in most cases you’re allowed one free MOT retest as long as your car doesn’t leave the MOT test centre.
+If your car has failed its MOT and needs work, in most cases, you’re allowed one free MOT retest as long as your car doesn’t leave the test centre.
 In that case, you have to ask the MOT garage to make the repair.

-In Northern Ireland you have to rebook your test online and your car must remain at the test centre while this happens.
+In Northern Ireland, you must rebook your test online, and your car must remain at the test centre while this is done.

-For a select few failure points, such as emissions or headlight aim, you’re allowed to take your car elsewhere to be repaired.
-You will still be entitled to a free partial MOT test, provided that you return to the original test centre before the end of the next working day.
-If you fail to return in time, you’ll have to pay the full amount.
+For a select few failure points, such as emissions or headlight aim, you can take your car elsewhere to be repaired.
+You'll still be entitled to a free partial MOT test, provided that you return to the original test centre before the end of the next working day.
+If you fail to return on time, you’ll be charged the full amount.
 Note that this doesn’t apply in Northern Ireland.

 Does your car fail its MOT every year?
 It might be time to replace it.
-Our guide on where to buy a car shows how to go about replacing your car.
+Our guide on where to buy a car shows how to go about replacing yours

 I think my MOT test result is wrong – what should I do?

-If you don’t trust the garage you’ve chosen, you’re free to take your car to a different MOT test centre for a second MOT test (unless your car has any faults that are classed as ‘dangerous’).
+If you don’t trust the garage you’ve chosen, you can take your car to a different MOT test centre for a second test (unless your car has any faults that are classed as ‘dangerous’).
 But you’ll have to pay the full fee.

 The DVSA will then arrange to check your car within five days.
-You’ll have to pay another full MOT test fee, but this can be refunded if your appeal is successful.
+You’ll need to pay the full MOT test fee again, but it can be refunded if your appeal is successful.

 Lost MOT certificate